andresmascl/scrapbot.ai/README.md

-## Instructions For Codingn Agents:
+## Instructions For Coding Agents:
 If you're **Coding Agent** working for this project, refer to [AGENTS.md](./AGENTS.md) before reading below information.

 ## Quick Start